KarthickPN/Deep-Learning-for-Computer-Vision/README.md

 # Deep-Learning-for-Computer-Vision

-This repository contains the examples given in "Deep Learning for Computer Vision with Python by Adrian Rosebrock".
+This repository contains the examples given in the book "Deep Learning for Computer Vision with Python by Adrian Rosebrock".

 ### Table of contents